sunheal/sunheal/README.md

 I am a passionate software engineer and problem-solver.
 I have 2 years of experience developing customer-facing applications, My technical expertise includes Javascript technology such as React, Typescript, Node, Express, and other front-end frameworks with HTML and CSS.
 I also have an extensive backend and DevOps experience in microservices development. scaling and deployment with AWS and Azure.

 *   🌍  I'm based in Washington, DC
-*   ✉️  You can contact me at [https://www.linkedin.com/in/alanli/](mailto:https://www.linkedin.com/in/alanli/)
+*   ✉️  You can contact me at [https://www.linkedin.com/in/alanli/](https://www.linkedin.com/in/alanli/)
-*   🚀  I'm currently working on [StreamFinder](http://github.com/sunheal/StreamFinder)
+*   🚀  I'm currently working on [Mariner Finance](https://www.marinerfinance.com/)
 *   ⚡  I am a CPA and an amateur marathon runner during my spare time.
 For the past 6 years, I have completed 5 full marathons and 18 half-marathon.
 <p align="left">
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/javascript-colored.svg" width="36" height="36" alt="JavaScript" /></a>